 Maintaining a clean home is part of having a happy home where people enjoy living.
 With furniture, upholstery is just one aspect but an important one.
 Think about all the times people have eaten on the couch, dropping bits of food or drink that leave stains.
-Then you have the dirty feet, dirty clothing, and just everyday wear and tear that can leave stains in your upholstery and looks dirty and drab.
+Then you have the dirty feet, dirty clothing, and just everyday wear and tear that can leave stains in your upholstery and looks dirty.
 As you are about to discover, getting those stains out does not have to be painful.

 The most important thing to remember when cleaning is to consider the fabric.
 If you are unsure, you can check with the manufacturer’s information.
 Then, before you start in cleaning a large stain, we recommend you work first on an inconspicuous area to ensure no discoloration or damage is done.
-With that done, the following are a few of the most common stains found on upholstery and methods for removing them.
+With that done, the following are a few of the most common stains found on maintenance & cleaning upholstery and methods for removing them.

 The family sits around to watch TV and in comes the hot, buttered popcorn.
 Although everyone is careful, pieces can fall and then you have a grease stain.
 For butter, the best option is to choose a dry cleaning solvent, found at grocery and retail stores.
 Apply a little onto a clean, white cloth and blot at the stain, never rub.
 Next, mix one tablespoon of a mild, ph-balanced detergent with one cup of warm water.
 Again, blot at the stain.
 Next, using another towel, sponge the solvent and detergent off with clean, warm water and allow the spot to dry.